-“Rape play” is a consensual kink between partners that have decided to act out a simulated sexual assault while maintaining on-going consent throughout the scene.
-It can also be considered a form of “edge play,” as it can be very intense and seemingly violent.
-Rape play requires a massive amount of trust and communication to act out safely, and this guide will illustrate how to make the best of your exploration in this area of BDSM–with a specialized focus on survivors of sexual assault who are considering this type of play.
+“Rape play” or “consensual non-consent” is a consensual kink between partners that have decided to act out a simulated sexual assault while maintaining on-going consent throughout the scene.
+It can also be considered a form of edge play, as it can be very intense.
+Consensual non-consent (CNC) requires a massive amount of trust and communication to act out safely, and this guide will illustrate how to make the best of your exploration in this area of BDSM–with a specialized focus on survivors of sexual assault who are considering this type of play.

 Why would sexual assault survivors be interested in rape play?

 For years, survivors of sexual assault have come to me in a period of distress over their desire to act out a rape fantasy.
 Each one has felt some sense of guilt, disgust, or confusion over why they are drawn to the idea of CNC.
 Many are upset that people will think their desire to act out a scene like this means they deserved or wanted to get assaulted.
 Obviously, these things are not true–but to survivors, especially, the stress of these issues is very real.

 CNC is not an assault.
 It is a complex scene of defined consent, safety protocols, and careful attention to the well-being of one’s partner.
 It is heavily communicated and planned out.
 It is controlled–and that is a key component.

 Many survivors are unaware that rape play can actually be beneficial to their recovery, and may even help them manage symptoms of PTSD.
 Obviously, this kink is not for everyone.
 Some people are completely against the idea of recreating such a traumatic event, and that’s perfectly valid.
 No one should ever be pressured into this or any other sexual act.
 However, for those who are interested and willing to explore this area, there is a potential for some amazing development.